winter-again/wezterm-config.nvim/README.md

 # wezterm-config.nvim

-> [!NOTE]
-> I've made some breaking changes to the plugin.
-Notably, the plugin is now capable of sending raw Lua tables to Wezterm to override config options like the background.
-You no longer need to create a special Lua module and append "profile_" to the user var name.
-Read the instructions below to update your setup.

 Neovim and [Wezterm](https://github.com/wez/wezterm) feel like the perfect match.

 Use this plugin to send Wezterm config overrides from within Neovim.
 This repo doubles as the source of both the Neovim plugin (`lua/wezterm-config/`) and the Wezterm plugin (`plugin/`).